bloominstituteoftechnology/node-auth1-project/README.md

 #### 2C - Endpoints

+Authentication will be tracked using sessions and cookies.
+See `api/server.js` for more instructions.

 Write the following endpoints.
 The first one belongs inside `api/users/users-router.js` and the rest inside `api/auth/auth-router.js`:

 - [ ] `[GET] /api/users`